Ry Cooder

 Interview by John Tobler, ZigZag, March 1977

-Since the first half of this interview was written, there's been an opportunity to see Ry and the Chicken Skin Band in action, which was ...
+SINCE THE first half of this interview was written, there's been an opportunity to see Ry and the Chicken Skin Band in action, which was ...

 Ry Cooder & The Chicken Skin Revue: Show Time (Warner Bros.)

-Review by Nick Kent, NME, August 1977
+Review by Nick Kent, New Musical Express, 13 August 1977

 Cooder tat no Coup d'etat (geddit?) ...